fineanmol/plant-tree/README.md

-🍀 Updated on Sun, 15 Jun 2025 05:43:16 GMT
+🌳 Updated on Sun, 15 Jun 2025 11:22:30 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "The best error message is the one that never shows up."